James Mitchell (writer)

 James William Mitchell (12 March 1926, in South Shields – 15 September 2002, in Newcastle-upon-Tyne) was a British writer, principally of crime fiction and spy thrillers.
+He is best known for creating Callan (1967–1972) and When the Boat Comes In (1976–1981).

 Biography

 The son of a shipyard worker, Mitchell also wrote under the pseudonyms James Munro and Patrick O. McGuire.
-He received BA & MA degrees from Oxford.
+He received BA and MA degrees from Oxford.
 After graduating he tried numerous jobs, including shipyard worker and civil servant before taking up teaching, in his own words he taught, "for some 15 years in almost every kind of institution from secondary modern school to college of art".
 In 1968 Mitchell moved to London to concentrate on writing.

+Mitchell created the ITV spy thriller Callan, starring Edward Woodward as a remorseful secret service assassin, and the BBC period drama When the Boat Comes In, starring James Bolam as a World War I veteran returning to his Tyneside hometown.
+These programmes proved to be his most notable, and acclaimed work.

-James Mitchell created the British television series When the Boat Comes In (BBC) and Callan (Thames Television), and wrote many other television scripts, including episodes of The Troubleshooters, the legal drama Justice and The Avengers.
+He also wrote many other television scripts, including episodes of The Troubleshooters, the legal drama Justice and The Avengers.

-Personal life
+Personal life and death

-He married twice.
-His son had two children, his daughter has two children, and 3 grandchildren.
+He married twice and had two children.
+Mitchell died in Newcastle upon Tyne on 15 September 2002.
+He was 76.